-If searching for amazon keywords seems rough or time-consuming, then you’re going to love my upcoming software that will do it all for you.
-With KDP Rocket, you’ll be able to:
+If searching for amazon keywords seems rough or time-consuming, then you're going to love my upcoming software that will do it all for you.
+With Publisher Rocket, you'll be able to:

 - Know how many people are searching for a phrase in Amazon

 - How hard the competition is for your book in that topic

 - How much money others are making and how much that keyword makes on average

 - How to ensure your book beats the competition and ranks at the top for that keyword